matthewford/agile_debugging_rails/README.markdown

 =====================

 A troubleshooting solution "book" for common Ruby on Rails problems and tips for refactoring your code.
+Viewable at [deubg.bitzesty.com][]

 format adapted from the [sinatra-book][]